 Instructions

-- Preheat oven to 325° F. Line the bottom of a roasting pan with a double thickness of paper towels and place 10 small (I used 4.5 oz. size) custard cups in the pan.
-Have a fine mesh strainer lined with cheese cloth ready.
+- While you're waiting, do some prep work.
+Place oven rack right below the center position in the oven.
+Preheat oven to 325°F. Line the bottom of a tall-sided roasting pan with a double thickness of paper towels and place eight 4-ounce custard cups in the pan.
+Line a strainer with cheesecloth and set it over a heatproof bowl with a spout.
 Fill a teakettle with water and put it on to boil.
-When the water boils, turn the heat down just to keep it warm.
+When the water boils, turn the heat down to keep it warm.

-- Skim off the foam from the top of the custard with a spoon.
-Then divide the custard amongst the prepared cups.
-Carefully place the roasting pan in the oven and then pour enough hot water from the teakettle into the roasting pan to come halfway up the sides of the cups.
+- With a large spoon, skim off any foam from the top of the custard mixture.
+Then divide the custard mixture amongst the prepared cups.
+Place the roasting pan in the oven and then pour enough hot water from the teakettle into the roasting pan to come halfway up the sides of the cups.

 - Take custards out of the refrigerator about 15 minutes prior to serving.
 Serve with small dollops of sweetened whipped cream and fresh berries.